bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Copy and paste of complete bean definitions is not prefered to overriding using the parent attribute
 - [ ] Properties that are not changing in value are not unnecessarily redefined when overriding
 - [ ] All new bean definitions have defined aliases
-- [ ] Dependencies are injected via the constructor and not setters (@Required is deprecated)
 - [ ] Naming conventions for bean names, ids, attributes, and aliases are adhered to

 ## Data Import and Export